licramosa/sample/README.md

 # sample

-this is just a sample for my learing
+this is just a sample for my learing yea you know